Common nighthawk: Vocalization

 There are no differences between the calls and song of the common nighthawk.
-The most conspicuous vocalization is a nasal peent or beernt during even flight.
+The most conspicuous vocalization is a nasal peent or beernt during flight.
 Peak vocalizations are reported 30 to 45 minutes after sunset.
 A croaking auk auk auk is vocalized by males while in the presence of a female during courtship.
 Another courtship sound, thought to be made solely by the males, is the boom, created by air rushing through the primaries after a quick downward flex of the wings during a daytime dive.

 In defense of their nests, the females make a rasping sound, and males clap their wings together.
 Strongly territorial males will perform dives against fledglings, females, and intruders such as humans or raccoons.

-Feeding and diet
+Food and feeding

 Frequent flyers, the long-winged common nighthawk hunts on the wing for extended periods at high altitudes or in open areas.
 Crepuscular, flying insects are its preferred food source.
 The hunt ends as dusk becomes night, and resumes when night becomes dawn.
 Nighttime feeding (in complete darkness) is rare, even on evenings with a full moon.
 The bird displays opportunistic feeding tendencies, although it may be able to fine-tune its meal choice in the moments before capture.
+Common nighthawks have been shown to prefer eating Coleopterids (beetles) and Hymenopterids (bees, ants, and wasps), seeking these insects out in their habitats.
+While the most common type of insects in their diets are Lepidopterans (butterflies and moths), they actively avoid eating Dipterids (flies).

 Vision is presumed to be the main detection sense; no evidence exists to support the use of echolocation.
 The birds have been observed to converge on artificial light sources in an effort to forage for insects enticed by the light.
 The average flight speed of common nighthawks is 23.4 km/h.

-Drinking, pellet-casting and droppings
+Drinking

 The common nighthawk was observed to drink on its winter range by flying extremely low over the surface of the water.

-No evidence suggests this bird casts pellets.
+Waste excretion

 The common nighthawk is recognized to discharge feces around nest and roosting positions.
 The bird will sporadically defecate in flight.
 The defecation is pungent.